bADAsteam/US_Cinema/Datastory.md

 {% include plot13.html %}<!--- Female most used verb --->

 ### Predicting a character's gender based on adjectives or verbs
-After this summary analysis, we wonder if it is possible to preddict based on adjective (eg verbs) if the character is a male or a female.
-To do so, we perform a random forest algorithm to classify text samples as male or female.
-To do this, we generated 100 samples for each gender, consisting of 50 randomly selected adjectives or verbs from decade-specific lists of words.
-These samples were then analyzed using a lexical method called empath, resulting in 100 vectors for each gender with 194 features (lexical fields).
-The labels for the vectors were binary, with <strong>male represented as 1</strong> and <strong>female represented as 0</strong>.
+It is possible to predict based on adjectives (e.g. verbs) if a character is male or female.
+A random forest algorithm was used to classify text samples as male or female.
+100 samples were generated for each gender, consisting of 50 randomly selected adjectives or verbs from decade-specific lists of words.
+These samples were analyzed using a lexical method called empath, resulting in 100 vectors for each gender with 194 features.
+The labels for the vectors were binary, with <strong>male</strong> represented as <strong>1</strong> and <strong>female</strong> represented as <strong>0</strong>.
 The random forest algorithm was applied to the resulting 200 vectors, and the importance of each feature was extracted.
 ## Does the genre have an impact ob the result ?

 ### Genre Repartition by Decade